How To Prepare For Your First Child

 Do have a long conversation with your partner.

-All of the do’s and don’ts involve this one.
-Having a “heart to heart” type of conversation with your partner is super important when preparing for your first child (and any major life event).
-Share with each other about how you are feeling – what are you feeling excited about?
+All of the dos and don’ts involve this one.
+Having a “heart-to-heart” type of conversation with your partner is super important when preparing for your first child (and any major life event).
+Share about how you are feeling – what are you feeling excited about?
 Are you feeling scared or anxious?
 If so, what about?
 This can allow you to support one another more effectively through this major life transition.
 Talk about what your expectations are – what are you picturing in your mind and what are you expecting from them to help you prepare for your first child.

 Do prepare for change.